How to Hang Drapes

-Here are seven obstacles that might be standing in the way of you and the best-looking, most grown-up draperies you've ever seen.
+Here are seven obstacles to hanging drapes that might be standing in the way of you and the best-looking, most grown-up draperies you’ve ever seen.

-Most people get things done through trial and error, and while that works for many things, window treatments are one project that will look horrible if done incorrectly.
-There isn’t a way to fudge it, and as it turns out, there really are some rules that you should follow if you want to do it yourself and get the most style and bang out of your budget.
-It's not just you!
+Most people get things done through trial and error, and while that works for many things, window treatments are one project that will look horrible if done incorrectly. no shortcuts to the correct way to hang drapes, and as it turns out, there really are some rules that you should follow if you want to do it yourself and get the most style and bang out of your budget.
+It’s not just you!

 It is always important to get acquainted with the proper terminology when you’re venturing into any unfamiliar territory, especially if you want to ask the right questions when you’re at the store.
 Doing a little preparatory work with the vocabulary can make your experience a whole lot easier.
 Here are some of the essential terms:

 - Drapes are lined curtain panels.
 They should be hung in pairs.
 They are much heavier than curtains, and they can also have thermal and/or room-darkening features.
 Thermal drapes are great for energy conservation.
 They keep the weather outside where it belongs until you want to let it in.

 - Curtains and sheers also come in panels, but they are built from lightweight fabrics, and will not filter out all of the light to darken a room.
 They can be hung in layers with drapes so that you can pull back the drapes to let in the light, but still have privacy.